PeriodycStudios/hydrogen.gd.behaviors/README.md

 - Building for Editor Play/General testing: `scons target=template_debug tests=yes`
   - To build without Unit tests, exclude the `tests=yes` arg
 - Building for optimized testing: `scons target=template_release`
+- For windows, I recommend using the MingW-w64 toolchain if you don't already have the MSVC toolchain setup

 ## Demo Project